 We see clients from various cultural, ethnic, and religious backgrounds, and we value the uniqueness of each client we serve.
-We have bilingual staff members and we are currently able to offer services in both English, Spanish, French, Mandarin, Gujarati, Urdu, and Kiswahili.
+We have bilingual staff members and we are currently able to offer services in both English, Spanish, French, Mandarin, Tagalog, Gujarati, Urdu, and Kiswahili.
 We also work with people of all abilities, genders, and sexual orientations.
 Many of our therapists have backgrounds working with families, vulnerable youth, and individuals who have been impacted by trauma, violence, and addictions.

 To get connected for services, please submit an intake form and an Intake & Referral Coordinator will contact you within 72 business hours.

 We provide a variety of both on-going and time-limited psychotherapy groups.
 Our current offerings are reflected below, and information about the group format is included in the descriptions provided.
 To enroll in a psychotherapy group, either contact the listed group facilitator or fill out an intake form.